 From the Sea and Reef website:

-Feeding Most clownfish are omnivorous feeders, meaning that they will consume a variety of different food types.
-In nature the diet of clownfish consists of crustaceans (such as copepods and amphipods), algae, polychaete worms, and leftovers from the anemone’s meal.
+Feeding Maroon Clownfish have a healthy appetite.
+Most clownfish are omnivorous feeders, meaning that they will consume a variety of different food types.
+In nature the diet of clownfish consists of crustaceans (such as copepods and amphipods), algae, polychaete worms and leftovers from the anemone’s meal.
 Our captive bred fish are conditioned to eat a variety of aquarium diets including pellets, flake food, frozen Mysis shrimp, and frozen brine shrimp.